Heeraganj

 The village is known for pilgrim destination of ancient Nayar Devi Temple.

 Geography

 Heeraganj located at 25.91613°N 81.86077°E. It elevates (altitude) 110 meter above sea level.
 It is about 45 kilometer away from the district headquarters Bela Pratapgarh.

 Tourism

-Maa Nayar Devi Temple is an old shrine situated in Heeraganj village.
+Nayar Devi Temple is an old shrine situated in Heeraganj village.
 It is dedicated Hindu mother goddess Nayar, which said to be appeared from earth.

 Transport

 All kinds of road and railway facilities are easily accessible to reach Heeraganj.
 It has distance of 55 from Allahabad and 45 kilometer from Pratapgarh.
 Heeraganj is reachable by nearest railway station such as Kunda Harnamganj, Garhi Manikpur, Bhadri.Lalganj, Kunda, Kalakankar, Babaganj are the nearby towns to Heeraganj.